White Star Line SS Vedic

 White Star Line Vedic 1918-1934

-Vedic was one of the first White Star Line ships to be sent to the scrap yard in1934 when Cunard and White Star merged.
-With Cunard holding the majority of the shares in the new company, they made the decision to put Vedic out of service.
+The SS Vedic was one of the first White Star Line ships to be sent to the scrap yard in 1934 when Cunard and White Star merged.
+With Cunard holding the majority of the shares in the new company, they made the decision to put Vedic out of service immediately.
 She was an older vessel and had undergone two previous refits.
-She was built by Harland and Wolff in 1918 and and immediately fitted a troop transport.
+She was built by Harland and Wolff in 1918 and was fitted as a troop transport before her completion.